riggerthegeek/steeplejack/docs/getting-started/models-and-collections.md

 [Dependency Injection]({{ '/docs/api/dependency-injection' | prepend: site.baseurl }}) in steeplejack works.
 Put
 simply, it takes away the need to `require` a file and traverse through directories to find it.

-The API docs cover everything in that, but there are two things you need to know to understand
+The API docs cover everything in that, but there are two things you need to know to notice here.
+First, we're

 <a href="{{ '/docs/getting-started/routing' | prepend: site.baseurl }}" class="prev_button">Routing</a>
 <a href="{{ '/docs/getting-started/models-and-collections' | prepend: site.baseurl }}" class="next_button">Modules</a>